Helen Keller Mural

 Our Helen Keller Mural commemorates the 100-year Anniversary of Helen Keller challenging Lions Clubs International to become Knights of the Blind.

-On February 28, 2025, we hung the Helen Keller Mural for March’s month-long display in the Margaret Troke Library, 502 W. Benjamin Holt Drive, STOCKTON.
+We hung the Helen Keller Mural for March’s month-long display (3/1-3/31/2025) in the Margaret Troke Library, 502 W. Benjamin Holt Drive, STOCKTON.
 Pictured are Joe Leon Jr., from the National Federation of the Blind, and Lion Jennifer Gass from Stockton-San Joaquin Lions Club.

-The Helen Keller Mural will be displayed in the Haggin Museum April 3-30, 2025!
+The Helen Keller Mural was displayed in the Haggin Museum April 3-30, 2025!
 Museum hours are Wednesday through Sunday https://hagginmuseum.org/hours-directions-and-admission/

 Above is the March 8, 2025 photo of Amanda Zimmerman, Director of Marketing at the Haggin Museum, Lion Jennifer Gass, Artist Diana Buettner, and International Women’s Month Art Hop Stockton Curator Amelia Lewis at the Haggin Museum.

-June 30, 2025 marks the hundredth anniversary of Helen Keller challenging Lions Clubs International to become Knights of the Blind!
+June 30, 2025 marked the hundredth anniversary of Helen Keller challenging Lions Clubs International to become Knights of the Blind!
 Accept the challenge and make your mark throughout this year of service!

 LIONS: We invite you to accept Lions Clubs & Helen Keller Challenge 2.0!
 Simply add the above campaign image to your club’s existing or new VISION service projects and use hashtags #HelenKeller100 #KnightsOfTheBlind #VisionChallenge #CACares and #CaliforniaLions through December 2025 so we can revitalize Lions VISION service together and make other Lions and the public aware of all the great things Lions do to preserve sight and assist the blind and visually-impaired!